 It’s important to first note that the general consensus is to only use the juniper berry temporarily until the issue is resolved and NO LONGER than four weeks at a time.

-Directions for making a tea with fresh juniper berries:
+Directions for making a tea with fresh juniper berries for dogs:

 Using a covered pot, soak berries in a cup of boiled water for 8 minutes.